 If the calls continue to harass you, you should know that we have a trick up our sleeve.
 DoNotPay has been helping lots of people sue companies in small claims court for a long time, and now, we want to make a contribution to the ongoing combat against robocallers.
 For that reason, we have brought into play our Robo Revenge option, which will help you get the revenge you deserve and report robocalls.

 With Robo Revenge, you can now get back at these scammers, and the whole process can be finished in 48 hours.
 What you need to do is make a free virtual credit card, through which we can identify the scammers.

 By using this card, you protect your sensitive information, and at the same time, give us the opportunity to catch the fraudsters in the act.
 DoNotPay will provide you with all info on the scammers so that you can file your claim against them.
 You can receive up to $3,000 in settlement cash.

 Here’s how Robo Revenge option works:

-- Log into your DoNotPay account via the web browser or an iOS device
+- Log into your DoNotPay account via the web

 - Click on Robo Revenge

 - Request a virtual credit card